SUPPLEMENTAL SECURITY INCOME (SSI) ELIGIBILITY REQUIREMENTS

 Blindness in our disability programs means:

-you have a central visual acuity of 20/200 or less in your better eye with use of a correcting lens; or
+you have a central visual acuity for distance of 20/200 or less in your better eye with use of a correcting lens; or

 you have a visual field limitation in your better eye, such that the widest diameter of the visual field subtends an angle no greater than 20 degrees.

-If you have a visual impairment, but not blind according to our rules as defined above, you may still be eligible for SSI benefits on the basis of disability.
+If you have a visual impairment, but are not blind according to our rules as defined above, you may still be eligible for SSI benefits on the basis of disability.
 See the definitions of disability for children and adults below.

 WHAT DOES “DISABLED” MEAN FOR A CHILD?

 If you are under age 18 we may consider you “disabled” if you have a medically determinable physical or mental impairment, (including an emotional or learning problem) that:

 results marked and severe functional limitations; and